George H. W. Bush: 1980 presidential election

+Presidential campaign

 Bush's tenure at the CIA ended after Carter narrowly defeated Ford in the 1976 presidential election.
 Out of public office for the first time since the 1960s, Bush became chairman on the executive committee of the First International Bank in Houston.
 He also spent a year as a part-time professor of Administrative Science at Rice University's Jones School of Business, continued his membership in the Council on Foreign Relations, and joined the Trilateral Commission.
 Meanwhile, he began to lay the groundwork for his candidacy in the 1980 Republican Party presidential primaries.
 In the 1980 Republican primary campaign, Bush faced Ronald Reagan, who was widely regarded as the front-runner, as well as other contenders like Senator Bob Dole, Senator Howard Baker, Texas Governor John Connally, Congressman Phil Crane, and Congressman John B. Anderson.

 Bush's campaign cast him as a youthful, "thinking man's candidate" who would emulate the pragmatic conservatism of President Eisenhower.
 Amid the Soviet–Afghan War, which brought an end to a period of détente, and the Iran hostage crisis, in which 52 Americans were taken hostage, the campaign highlighted Bush's foreign policy experience.
 At the outset of the race, Bush focused heavily on winning the January 21 Iowa caucuses, making 31 visits to the state.
 He won a close victory in Iowa with 31.5% to Reagan's 29.4%.
 After the win, Bush stated that his campaign was full of momentum, or "the Big Mo", and Reagan reorganized his campaign.
 Partly in response to the Bush campaign's frequent questioning of Reagan's age (Reagan turned 69 in 1980), the Reagan campaign stepped up attacks on Bush, painting him as an elitist who was not truly committed to conservatism.
 Prior to the New Hampshire primary, Bush and Reagan agreed to a two-person debate, organized by The Nashua Telegraph but paid for by the Reagan campaign.